 We use data, technology and intellectual property licensed from unaffiliated third parties in certain of our products, including insurance industry proprietary information that we license from third parties, and we may license additional third-party technology and intellectual property in the future.
-Any errors or defects in this third-party technology and intellectual property could result in errors that could harm our brand and business.
-In addition, licensed technology and intellectual property may not continue to be available on commercially reasonable terms, or at all.
+Any errors or defects in this third-party technology and intellectual property in the future.
+Any errors or defects in this third-party technology and intellectual property may not continue to be available on commercially reasonable terms, or at all.
 Also, should any third-party refuse to license its proprietary information to us on the same terms that it offers to our competitors, we could be placed at a significant competitive disadvantage.